weberdaniel/reactive-cpp/README.md

 <img align='left' src="https://github.com/weberdaniel/supervisor-demo/blob/main/doc/images/reactive_design.jpg" width="230">

 The principle of reactive software design patterns have gained significant momentum in particular due to highly distributed software architectures, but also due to the rise of multi-core systems.
-Accordingly, former design patterns mainly used for telecommunication software like the Erricson Switch AXD301 and the Erlang programming langue, become adopted to other programming languages and domains as well.
-To foster this spread the Reactive Manifesto has been created https://www.reactivemanifesto.org/de
+Accordingly, design patterns formerly used for telecommunication software like used in the Erricson Switch AXD301 enabling its nine-nines reliability (99.9999999%), become adopted to other programming domains as well.

+To spread this design principles the Reactive Manifesto has been created https://www.reactivemanifesto.org/de

 ## The 'Let it crash' pattern